SoftwareAG/c8y-docs/src/render/guides/edge/usage/apama.html.md

 ### Uploading a custom Apama CEP rule

-In Cumulocity, users can configure their own custom rules based on their business needs.
-These custom rule can be uploaded to the cumulocity which in turn are injected as an EPL application in Apama.
+In Cumulocity, users can build their own custom rules based on their business needs.
+These custom rules can be uploaded to Cumulocity and are then injected as an EPL application in Apama.

 The following example shows how to upload a custom monitor file (which has the extension .mon) to Cumulocity.